Junz Wong

-Junz Wong Hong Jun (also known as Wong Hong Jun; 王鸿俊 (王鴻俊, Wáng Hóngjùn)) is a Malaysian politician who has served as Member of the Sabah State Legislative Assembly (MLA) for Tanjung Aru since May 2018.
-He served as the State Minister of Agriculture and Food Industries of Sabah in the Heritage Party (WARISAN) administration under former Chief Minister Shafie Apdal from May 2018 to the collapse of the WARISAN administration in September 2020 and MLA for Likas from May 2013 to May 2018.
-He is a member and the Vice President of the WARISAN and was a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
+Wong Hong Jun or commonly known as Junz Wong; 王鸿俊 (王鴻俊, Wáng Hóngjùn)) is a Malaysian politician who served as the State Minister of Agriculture and Food Industries of Sabah in the Heritage Party (WARISAN) administration under former Chief Minister Shafie Apdal from May 2018 to the collapse of the WARISAN administration in September 2020, as well as Member of the Sabah State Legislative Assembly (MLA) for Tanjung Aru since May 2018.
+He previously served as MLA for Likas from May 2013 to May 2018.
+He is a member and one of the Vice Presidents of WARISAN and formerly a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.